Our Beach Clean-up Stories

 For this reason, we organise beach clean-up events regularly throughout the year.
 Guess what we have learnt?

 Sandy Bay 17 Sep 2021

-With as little as a few hours of off-site work, we managed to pull a lot of trash from the beach.
+With as little as a few hours, we managed to pull a lot of trash from the beach.

 It was also an excellent opportunity to chat with our friends on Velotrade’s latest initiatives on a casual Friday!

 We are glad to see volunteering in beach-up becoming a more prevalent activity in Hong Kong.
 Yet, many more remote locations with urgent needs are out there, waiting for our hard work.